mnmbt96/redux-todo-app/README.md

 ## Results
 __Users can ...__

-・Add todo and due date
+・Add todo with due date but inpuuting due is not mandatory.
+(The due will be "TBD" if there is no input.)

 ・Edit and delete

+・Make sure with delete confirmation modal to prevent accidental delete

-・Get numbers of todo due today
+・Get numbers of due today

 ・Get todos by status